RaspberryPiFoundation/rpi-auth/README.md

 This has to be a relative URL, i.e. it has to start with a slash.
 This is to ensure there's no open redirect.

+### Callback on successful login

+If the RpiAuth configuration option `on_login_success` is set to a `Proc`, this will be called in the context of the `RpiAuth::AuthController#callback` action, i.e. `current_user` will be available.
+This is intended to allow apps to record successful logins.

 ### Globbed/catch-all routes

 If your app has a catch-all route at the end of the routing table, you must